chillum/httpstress/README.md

 ## httpstress

 CLI utility for stress testing of HTTP servers with many concurrent connections.
-Automatically sets `ulimit -n` on Unix systems.

 Prints elapsed time and error count for each URL to stdout (if any).
 Produces JSON-formatted output like: